 This process of grooming feet, as far as I am aware is pretty generic.

 I don't think there are breed specific instructions.
 Some folks may prefer to use electric clippers on the bottoms of the paws when they trim around the bottom.

 I used to prefer scissors... recently I've started using small clippers to finish up the trim.... never to old to learn new tricks!

-OK, so get your clean pup up on a table and let's begin.
+OK, so get your clean pup up on a table and let's begin the dog grooming instructions.